isovector/sandymaguire.me/site/posts/2019-11-12-making-and-spending-money.markdown

 make money without exchanging it for time at a linear rate is both unfathomable and immoral.

-Me, I'm much more of a libertarian than my fairly is.
+Me, I'm much more of a libertarian than my family is.
 Its the source of no end of (mostly) good-hearted ribbing at the Maguire-family dinner table.
 I believe that money is just and foremost a measure of value.
 We exchange money for things we care about more than money --- otherwise tautologically we'd hold on to it.